silence-laboratories/mpc-auth-client/packages/pimlico/nextJs/README.md

 ## MPC X AA DApp
- A NextJs app that uses the Biconomy AA SDK.
+ A NextJs app that uses the Pimlico AA SDK.
 This DApp allows users to pair with the silent Shard app, mint a smart contact account, and create transactions on the blockchain.

 ## Prerequisites:
 - Node.js v16.13.0 or higher